dkhmelenko/Varis-Android/README.md

 This project is unofficial Android client for Travis CI.

-*This app is neither offered by Travis CI GmbH nor is this app and/or the provider of this app in any way affiliated with Travis CI GmbH and/or its products.*

 It uses [API](http://docs.travis-ci.com/api/#overview) from Travis CI for fetching all required information about repositories, build tasks and build history.
 The app has the following features:
 - user login to Travis CI and Travis CI Pro